mathiswi/dealcollector/README.md

 ## Install

-If for some reason you want to run it yourself, follow these instructions (to deploy a configured aws-cli and aws-cdk is required):
+Configured aws-cli and aws-cdk is required to run/deploy.

 ```
 # Install dependencies